What Are Composite Fillings?

 A couple of decades ago amalgam fillings were the only tooth fillings offered to people.
 Most people refer to amalgam fillings as the silver fillings in their mouths.
 Nowadays we bond our fillings to teeth with a tooth-colored material called composite, which is bonded on.
 Our office offers only tooth-colored fillings so that you get a more aesthetically pleasing and natural-looking result.

 Replacing Old Silver Fillings

-Composite (tooth colored) fillings can be done to correct small chips/fractures.
-It is just bonded on to the affected areas on these teeth.
+Composite (tooth-colored) fillings can be done to correct small chips/fractures.
+It is just bonded onto the affected areas on these teeth.
 Most commonly, composite fillings are also used to fill the space after a cavity is removed.

-Many people over time develop areas where the enamel has worn away at the gum line, and are stuck with a unpleasing look.
+Many people over time develop areas where the enamel has worn away at the gum line, and are stuck with an unpleasing look.
 Areas that are worn, depending on size, are also common areas where colored fillings are placed.

 When comparing composite fillings to silver fillings, composite fillings are the better option.
 Composite fillings are stronger and more durable than silver fillings, and they are less likely to cause tooth decay.
 Composite fillings are more expensive than silver fillings but they provide a better aesthetic result.
 If you have a sensitivity to metals, composite fillings are the best option for you.

 When determining whether or not you are a good candidate for tooth-colored fillings your doctor will consider the following:

 - the amount and location of the tooth decay

 - your overall health